 5. New London County

-New London County is one of Connecticut counties with a lighthouse to see and a beach park to adore with various other things.
+New London County has a lighthouse to see and a beach park to adore, among other things.

 Ocean Beach Park, voted as a Connecticut and London county top beach, is a must-see for the whole family.
 A vast crescent of smooth, pale sand graces the beautiful beach, which reaches the azure Atlantic Ocean.

 There are numerous concession stands, a seasonal café, and a restaurant.
 A Nature Walk and a Bird Watching Observation Deck are also available.

 The Cross Sound Ferry Lighthouse Cruise is a popular adventure in London County.
 Each tour from New London to Long Island takes sail on a high-speed SEA JET to visit nine lighthouses and two Revolutionary-era forts.
 Tours are only available from April through November.